-John Holton, Ph.D., currently serves as Associate Professor of Gerontology and Director of the Center for Gerontology at Concordia University Chicago.
-In his position he works with CUC’s Center for Gerentology’s mission of providing applications of research and knowledge translation for students and faculty serving older adults locally and globally.
+Before joining the faculty at University Illinois’ at Chicago’s Jane Addams College of Social Work, Dr. Holton was a Visiting Associate Professor and Director for the Center for Gerontology at Concordia University Chicago.
+In this position, he worked with CUC’s Center for Gerentology’s mission of providing applications of research and knowledge translation for students and faculty serving older adults locally and globally.

-As the site director for the Harvard School of Public Health, Dr. Holton managed an interdisciplinary longitudinal study of child and adolescent development concomitantly exploring the onset, resistance, and persistence of social competence and antisocial behavior from infancy to young adulthood.
-Prior to Harvard, he worked for the National Committee to Prevent Child Abuse (now PCA America) as the executive director of the Greater Chicago Council for Prevention of Child Abuse, the Westside Association for Community Action, the Better Boys Foundation, and the Cook County Juvenile Court.
+As the site Director for the Harvard School of Public Health, Dr. Holton managed an interdisciplinary longitudinal study of child and adolescent development, concomitantly exploring the onset, resistance, and persistence of social competence and antisocial behavior from infancy to young adulthood.
+Prior to Harvard, he worked for the National Committee to Prevent Child Abuse (now PCA America) as the Executive Director of the Greater Chicago Council for Prevention of Child Abuse, the Westside Association for Community Action, the Better Boys Foundation, and the Cook County Juvenile Court.

-Dr. Holton is the author of articles on culture and its relationship to child abuse and has lectured for parents, practitioners, and researchers throughout the U.S., Europe and the Third World, including Brazil, China, Barbados, Ghana, Kenya and the Ivory Coast.
-A native of Philadelphia, Dr. Holton attended Howard University where he received a Bachelor’s degree in Political Science and the University of Hartford where he received a Master’s degree in Education.
-He completed his doctorate in the College of Human Development at The Pennsylvania State University.
+Dr. Holton is the author of articles on culture and its relationship to child abuse and has lectured for parents, practitioners, and researchers throughout the U.S., Europe, and the Third World, including Brazil, China, Barbados, Ghana, Kenya, and the Ivory Coast.
+A native of Philadelphia, Dr. Holton attended Howard University, where he received a Bachelor’s degree in Political Science and the University of Hartford, where he received a Master’s degree in Education.
+He completed his doctorate in the College of Human Development at The Pennsylvania State University